Object REXX: Not supplied with interpreter

 There are also packages that need to be downloaded and added manually.
-As part of the Net-oo-rexx bundle, the Regex package enables handling regular expressions, while Log4rexx provides a logging framework and Oorexxshell an interactive ooRexx shell.
+As part of the Net-oo-rexx bundle, the Regex package enables handling regular expressions, while Log4rexx provides a logging framework and Oorexxshell an interactive ooRexx shell. ooRexxUnit is a test framework inspired by JUnit that enables the execution of ooRexx test cases that help to verify whether an application's specifications are met.

-The Mod_Rexx package provides a module for Apache 2.4 that gives an interface to ooRexx under Windows, AIX and Linux and enables all phases of an Apache request to be processed.
 The Rexx Parser package provides an abstract syntax tree parser for Rexx and ooRexx, which assigns a category to all script elements, while the Rexx Highlighter package expands the parser and enables highlighting to be output as HTML, ANSI colors, LuaTex and LaTeX.
 The Rexx XML parser enables the parsing of XML files into an in-memory model and access to this model via a DOM-like API.

-ooRexxUnit is a test framework inspired by JUnit that enables the execution of ooRexx test cases that help to verify whether an application's specifications are met.
+There is also an XML DOM parser without a validation function, which includes a DOM builder and DOM access methods.

+Although RexxGTK does not cover the entire GTK toolkit, it wraps the GTK library in a set of ooRexx classes and functions to provide platform-independent GUI functionality.
+A provisional package with tested support for Linux is available for newer versions of GTK.
+Rexx/Tk provides an interface to the Tk library that allows to create portable, cross-platform GUI applications.

+RexxHTTP was first released in 2006 and runs as a CGI program that can be used to create web applications.
+For every incoming request, it converts the raw CGI environment into a small set of objects and then executes a ooRexx program on them.
+Output is produced with ordinary Say or CharOut instructions.
+RexxHTTP requires ooRexx 5.2.0 or later and Apache 2.4.
+The Mod_Rexx package takes a different approach to web development and offers a module for Apache 2.4 that gives an interface to ooRexx under Windows, AIX and Linux and enables all phases of a request to be processed.

+Both a native wrapper library and a C++ extension are available for interacting with Gnuplot; the latter allows scripts to seamlessly pass commands to Gnuplot using the address gnuplot syntax.